commons-app/commons-app-documentation/Privacy-policy.md

 # Draft

+Note: This is a draft and still work in progress

 Welcome!

 The Commons Mobile App project is a project that maintains an Android app to upload content to Wikimedia Commons.